theystemYT/theystems-Menu/README2.md

-# Why can I not find the file for the menu?
-Well, sadly, I have deleted the file for the menu.
-To get the menu, you will have to copy the code here.
-Here is the code:
+Let me guess, you went here because you couldn't find the mod file.
+If you want the code, it is right here for you to copy and paste.
 ```lua
 -- DO NOT STEAL THIS CODE WITHOUT THE CREATORS PERMISSION.
 local success, Rayfield = pcall(function()